NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 > **TIP**: When you're trying to debug a problem, try adding `console.log()` statements in your JavaScript code—exactly as you would in a browser-based application.

 > **WARNING**: Not all changes can be livesync’d in a NativeScript app.
 For instance, livesync cannot patch native configuration file changes (`Info.plist`, `AndroidManifest.xml`, and so forth), new plugin installations, and any other change that requires a full compilation of the application.
-In those cases, you’ll want to use `Ctrl+C` to stop livesync, and rerun the application using the `tns run ios` and `tns run android` commands.
+In those cases, you’ll want to use `Ctrl+C` to stop livesync, and rerun the application using the `tns run android` commands.
 Not to worry though, when situations that require a full compilation come up in this guide, these instructions will be explicitly listed.

 Now that you've created an app, configured your environment, and set up your app to run on iOS and Android, you're ready to start digging into the files that make up a NativeScript app.